Green textile

 Green textiles are fabrics or fibres produced to replace environmentally harmful textiles and minimise the ecological impact.
-Green textiles (or eco-textiles) are sustainable and eco-friendly alternatives to the otherwise pollution-heavy products of conventional textile industry, which is deemed the most ecologically damaging industry.
+Green textiles (or eco-textiles) are part of the sustainable fashion and eco-friendly trends, providing alternatives to the otherwise pollution-heavy products of conventional textile industry, which is deemed the most ecologically damaging industry.

 Green textiles may also refer to clothing or accessories designed to use organic or recycled materials, less packaging and more energy-efficient manufacturing.

 Types of Green Textiles

 Silk

 Silk is a traditional textile material made up of silk fibroin and sericin.
 The two materials in silk typically require prior separation before the silk can be further processed for clothing.
 Traditional textile methods involve soap, alkali, or both to degum textile silk.
 Ultrasonic degumming is a greener degumming process that is being researched.
 It includes degumming via sonification, which controls the rapid sol-gel transition of silk fibroin to form a hydrogel, regulating the protein structure to obtain protein-based materials.